Rochester Police Union, Monroe County coordinating funeral services for man set on fire

 After his death, investigators discovered Amenhauser had no nearby relatives, and members of the Rochester police locust club are feeling pulled to help .

 “Every life in our community is precise, we’ve had a lot of homicides last year.
-This one like I said was just a little different because of the lack of family,” said Adam Devincentis, executive vice president Rochester locus club.
+This one like I said was just a little different because of the lack of family,” said Adam Devincentis, executive vice president Rochester Locust Club.

 “Between the church and county services that would allow for this to happen, to get them to talk to each other so that it could be seamless and it could be something dignified for Steven,” said Devincentis.